On this page

 Progressive Nightmares that evolve over time suggest you’re making progress in processing the issue, even if the dream remains disturbing.

-Sleep Paralysis Nightmares combine awareness with inability to move, often accompanied by sensing presences or pressure on the chest.
+Sleep Paralysis Nightmares combine awareness with an inability to move, often accompanied by sensing presences or pressure on the chest.
 These occur during the transition between sleep and waking when REM atonia (muscle paralysis) persists into partial consciousness.

 What to Do After This Dream

-When you wake from a nightmare:
+When you wake from a nightmare, I encourage you to:

 Record the Nightmare - Despite the discomfort, write down the nightmare while details are fresh.
-This externalizes the content, creating distance, and allows analysis later.
+This externalizes the content, creating distance, and allows for analysis later.

 Don’t Immediately Return to Sleep - Get up for a few minutes.
-Drink water, walk around, change your mental state before attempting sleep again to avoid dropping back into the same nightmare.
+Drink water, walk around, and change your mental state before attempting sleep again to avoid dropping back into the same nightmare.

 Rewrite the Ending - In your journal or imagination, consciously rewrite the nightmare with an empowering ending.
 Face the monster, escape the trap, or transform the threat.
 This gives your psyche a sense of resolution.